prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. http:POST:: /admin/add/incoming

-  Notify mint of an incoming transaction (filling a reserve)
+  Notify mint of an incoming transaction to fill a reserve.

   :>json base32 reserve_pub: Reserve public key
   :>json object amount: Amount transferred to the reserve